Adel2411/TCP-Socket-Programming/README.md

 2. Navigate to the directory of the programming language you are interested in.
 3. Follow the instructions in the README file of that language to run the client and server programs.

+## Contribution

+We welcome contributions!
+If you'd like to contribute to this project, please check out the [CONTRIBUTION.md](https://github.com/Adel2411/TCP-Socket-Programming/blob/main/CONTRIBUTION.md) file for detailed guidelines on how to get started.

 ## Project Structure

 ```plaintext